profullstack/flog-std/filesystem/README.md

 #### constructor(...args: PathArgument[]): Path

 Creates a new object.
-Lazily holds a reference to the file and doesn't perform any IO operations (or check that the file even exists).
+Lazily holds a reference to the file and doesn't perform any IO operations (or check that the path even exists).

 #### join(...paths: PathArgument[]): Path

-Returns a new path with the given paths appended to current object's path;
+Returns a new path with the given paths appended to current object's path.

 ```js
 new Path("/home/flog").path === new Path("/home").join("flog").path;